reemessam1/Portfolio/Jadwill/readme.md

 - Upgrade to paid hosting (AWS or Heroku Pro) for faster response.
 - Integrate secure payment gateways like **Stripe** or **PayPal**.
 - Add **interactive maps** using Leaflet.js or Google Maps API.
-- Set up **CI/CD pipelines** with GitHub Actions for automated deployment and testing.
+- Set up automated deployment and testing.

 ---